luoyitao/HSTasSOCP/README.md

      \"Proceedings of the Royal Society of London A: Mathematical, Physical and Engineering Sciences\".

 We have written the codes to solve numerically the second-order model proposed in Part I,
     *Homogeneous shear turbulence as a second-order cone program.
-I* submitted to
+I*, submitted to
      \"Proceedings of the Royal Society of London A: Mathematical, Physical and Engineering Sciences\".
 Since the second-order model, in its discretized form, is a second-order cone program (SOCP),